yyumna/climatechange_ai/ICLR2020_workshop.md

 All submissions must be through the [submission website](https://cmt3.research.microsoft.com/CCAIICLR2020).
 Submissions will be reviewed double-blind; do your best to anonymize your submission, and do not include identifying information for authors in the PDF.
 We encourage, but do not require, use of the [ICLR style template](https://github.com/ICLR/Master-Template/blob/master/archive/iclr2020.zip) (please **do not** uncomment the <tt>\iclrfinalcopy</tt> macro as it will deanonymize your submission).

+We will be awarding $30K in cloud computing credits, sponsored by Microsoft AI for Earth, as prizes for top submissions.
+Winners will be announced at the workshop.

 Please see the [Tips for Submissions](#tips-for-submissions) and [FAQ](#frequently-asked-questions), and contact <climatechangeai.iclr2020@gmail.com> with questions.

 ### Submission tracks